wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.3 =
+* Bug fix for IE - Now it works on IE 7+ Forcing the rendering via Flash® if is Explorer.

 = 1.2 =
 * bug fix: Fixed a bug with the donate popup. bug fix: fixed a bug with Chrome audio (didn't mute).